Enserink-lab/screenwerk-2.0/README.md

 ```r
 listofDoses <- generateListofDoses(listofDoses, .doseIdentifier = "dose", .dropCol = TRUE)
 ```
 It is possible to specify the identifier for the doses with the argument *.doseIdentifier*.
 In the example above with the imported list of doses, the doses are provided in the columns labelled "1st Dose", "2nd Dose", ...
 "6th Dose".
-With the argument *.doseIdentifier = "dose"*, all columns containing the case-insensitive word "dose" will be identified as columns containing the different concentrations of drugs.
+With the argument *.doseIdentifier = "dose"*, all columns containing the case-insensitive word "dose" will be identified as columns containing the different doses of drugs.
 In addition, the argument *.dropCol = TRUE* drops columns that are not needed.

 This will generate a data set that looks like the one below:
 <br>